Solar power and storage

 • Muscle Shoals

-Muscle Shoals solar farm is located in Colbert County, Alabama.
-The project generates 227 megawatts of solar power and includes a long-term power purchase agreement with the Tennessee Valley Authority.
-Muscle Shoals began commercial operations in September 2021.
+Muscle Shoals Solar, located in Colbert County, Alabama, generates 227 megawatts of solar power—enough to power 38,000 homes annually.
+The project includes a power purchase agreement with the Tennessee Valley Authority and provides $1.5 million in landowner payments and property taxes for local communities annually.

 Arizona